The 2025 Market Report is here: See how top-performing subs are overcoming the status quo.

 Limits Growth

 One common goal for profits is that they can be used to grow the business.
-Investments in new opportunities, equipment, or personnel can help launch the business into a new playing field.
+Investments in new technology, equipment, or personnel can help launch the business into a new playing field or help with client acquisition.
 However, if profits are regularly used as part of the working capital, it limits the business’s ability to branch out.

 Hides a Cash Flow Problem